vmchale/atspkg/man/MANPAGE.md

 :   Rebuild all binary targets.

 **-l**, **-\-no-lint**
-:   Disable the shake linter
+:   Disable the build system linter

 **-t**, **-\-target**
 :   Set the compilation target using its triple.